 Alcoholics Anonymous.
 Alcoholics Anonymous® is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
-(From: Alcoholics Anonymous Preamble.)

-E-AA Group of Alcoholics Anonymous.
+E-AA.
 Online open AA meetings for anyone with a desire to quit drinking, online help for AA members, links, forums, chat room (including scheduled chats ), and a journals of sobriety are also available.
-(From e-aa.)

 In The Rooms.
-This site is the worlds largest Recovery Social Network.
+This site is the world’s largest Recovery Social Network.
 Whether you’re sober, clean, or seeking help with your drug addiction or alcoholism, we welcome you, and will connect you with other people who share YOUR addiction, in YOUR local area, and all across the world!

 Soberistas.
 A social network where you can meet people who are trying to resolve their problematic drinking patterns, and people who have successfully kicked the booze.
 Talk, write, offload, share.*This is a paid membership site.

 Sober Mommies.
 This blog was created for sober women to connect with each other, share our stories of recovery, and provide hope and resources to you!
 We do not claim to be professionals or experts on anything.
 We are a few sober women who blog about what it used to be like for us and what it’s like now.
-We want to share our stories and experiences with others to offer hope to those that may be struggling, and connect with other sober moms.

 The Bubble Hour.
 Our mission is to provide hope and inspiration to people who are wondering about their drinking, struggling to get sober, or who are sober and want to stay that way.
 The podcasts are the main focus of this page, but we will also be offering sober resources and websites, posting information and articles, or anything else we think may be helpful.